 What is Gochujang?
 Gochujang is a spicy fermented paste that originates from Korea.
 Is gochujang vegan?
 Yes, it is.
 Gochujang is a fermented spicy paste made from gochugaru (red Korean pepper flakes), glutinous rice, meju powder (dried fermented soya beans), yeotgireum (sweet rice malt powder), and salt.

 It is a key ingredient in this glaze and gives it a unique flavor that you wouldn’t get from traditional chili paste.
-Gochujang is taking the culinary world by storm and appearing in plenty of Asian-inspired recipes.
-Dare we say it’s even reaching mainstream status?
-It can be found online or at any pan-Asian grocery store.
+You’ll find it online or at any pan-Asian grocery store.

 But if you can’t get your hands on this fermented chili paste to make this and other gochujang recipes vegan, sit tight.
 We’re going to include a list of substitutes for gochujang and an easy way to make it at home if you’re in a bind.

-A substitute will give a different flavor profile to this glaze but it will still be delicious.
-If you’re looking for a gochujang replacement to make these vegan Korean cauliflower gochujang wings, try these options:
+You can make this sauce without the gochujang if you don’t want it to be spicy but if you’re looking for a gochujang replacement to make these vegan Korean cauliflower gochujang wings, try these options:

 - Sriracha and red miso